 For inexperienced gardeners, proper fertilizing appears to be a riddle.
-Inadequate nitrogen supply might result in degenerative growth and the appearance of black and yellow patches on your monstera.
+An inadequate nitrogen supply might result in degenerative growth and the appearance of black and yellow patches on your Monstera.
 Inadequate nourishment causes your plant to be hungry and vulnerable to disease assaults.

 Begin with granular fertilizer in juvenile development.
 I prefer ones that are high in nitrogen.
 Try applying liquid urea, an organic, nitrogen-based fertilizer, when the plant encourages leaf development.
 During the mature phases, apply liquid fertilizer with a nitrogen-to-phosphorus-to-potassium ratio of 20-20-20.

 Overwatering is one of the causes of these disorders, and fungus is the other.
 Overwatering has already been discussed, so here’s a brief recap: too much water is bad.
 Water, in essence, clogs absorbent (root) hairs, depriving the plant of nourishment, and oxygen, and preventing osmosis.

 As a result, the roots are black and mushy, and they disperse when touched.
 This darkness spreads swiftly to Monstera stems as well.
 Fungi with a similar impact include Rhizoctonia Solani.
 They use mycelium to infiltrate the plant’s body, obstructing xylem channels and depriving the plant of water and nourishment.

 The symptoms are quite similar to rot caused by overwatering, only you can actually smell it.